wxy20850606/wxy20850606.github.io/content/posts/2025/08/paradox.md

 ---
 # Life Is Filled With Paradox

+> What I’ve learned after 40:
+> The truth lives in the tension between opposites.

 The deeper I walk on this path, the more I realize:
 > **Life doesn’t operate in straight lines — it flows in paradox.**